About Ellen Foley

 In 1988, Ellen founded the Violence Against Women Coalition in Minneapolis-St. Paul, after the tragic murder of her sister, Mary.
 The coalition successfully advocated for a legislative change of the penalties for sexual predators.

-Ellen volunteers as a director of Reach Dane, formerly Dane County Parent Council (Head Start), and the Center for Journalism Ethics at the University of Wisconsin-Madison.
+Ellen volunteers as a director at the Center for Journalism Ethics at the University of Wisconsin-Madison.

 Ellen has held editing and reporting positions in Michigan’s Upper Peninsula, Milwaukee, Detroit, Minneapolis, Kansas City, and Philadelphia.
 She earned a master’s in journalism and a bachelor’s degree in political science, both at UW-Madison.